AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 metadata:
   name: default
 # specification of OpenEBS Operator
-# specifications related to following managed via reconciliation
-# - Install, Update, Upgrade, Probe / Monitor, Self Healing
-# DOUBT: Should above be the job of openebs operator?
-# THINK: Does it help the real human i.e. operator?
 spec:
   # what version of openebs should be enabled/made available
   # version controls install, upgrade & rollback as well